eddie-energy/eddie/docs/3-extending/region-connector/build-and-setup.md

 }
 ```

-## Convention Plugins
+## Convention Plugins and Helper Scripts

-There are two plugins and some custom functions available that add needed build tasks and common dependencies to the region connectors.
+There are two plugins and some custom functions available that add required build tasks and common dependencies to the region connectors.

 ### Java Conventions